ComparativeGenomicsToolkit/cactus/doc/pangenome.md

 ```

-It is saying that not enough bases in these contigs aligned to a single reference chromosome, given the 50% threshold.
-These thresholds can be adjusted in the `<graphmap-split>` section of the [cactus config](../src/cactus/cactus_progressive_config.xml).
+It is saying that not enough bases in these contigs aligned to a single reference chromosome, given the 50% threshold and 3X uniqueness factor.
+These thresholds are explained, and can be adjusted in, the `<graphmap-split>` section of the [cactus config](../src/cactus/cactus_progressive_config.xml).

 The sequence-to-graph PAF files can be refined by adding the `--base` option to `cactus-graphmap`.
 This can often improve the accuracy of `cactus-graphmap-split`.
 This option will be used in the HPRC example below.

-### Yeast Example: Batch Aligning the Chromosomes
+### Yeast: Batch Aligning the Chromosomes

 `cactus-align` can be run individually on each chromosome using the seqFiles created above.
 This can be automated using the `cactus-align-batch` script, which takes as input a "chromFile", which is just a list of seqFiles and PAFs.
 Such a chromFile was generated by `cactus-graphmap-split` above.